tadyjp/maigo/README.md

     $ maigo path/to/xcode-project-dir

-and then, you will missing outlets information.
+and then, you will get missing outlets information.

 ## Contributing